ethereum/ethereum-org-website/public/content/wrapped-eth/index.md

 <ExpandableCard title="Is WETH safe?" eventCategory="/wrapped-eth" eventName="clicked Is WETH safe?">

 WETH is generally considered secure because it is based on a simple, battle-tested smart contract.
-The WETH contract has also beeen formally verified, which is the highest security standard for smart contracts on Ethereum.
+The WETH contract has also been formally verified, which is the highest security standard for smart contracts on Ethereum.

 </ExpandableCard>